Lucina0420/Romote-Car-Control-Project/README.md

 # Project Overview:
-The "Attic Robot" is a remote-controlled car designed to assist homeowners, inspectors, and pest control professionals in safely and efficiently inspecting hard-to-reach attic spaces.
-Traditional methods of attic inspection often involve physically entering cramped, dark, and potentially hazardous areas, making the process time-consuming and risky.
-This project offers a safer and more practical alternative by enabling remote inspections through a compact, camera-equipped car that can navigate attic spaces while providing real-time video feeds.

 The project incorporates various sensors, including a humidity and temperature sensor and a camera mounted on a servo motor, to detect mold, insect activity, and environmental conditions.
 The car is controlled using a PC by connecting to a specific network, with arrows controlling the movements.
-The live camera feed, accessible via a websocket, allows the user to check real-time situations in the attic.
+The live camera feed, accessible via a websocket, allows the user to check real-time situations.

 This product targets adults who value technology-driven solutions for home improvement and inspection tasks.
 By integrating user-friendly controls and many other features, the car simplifies attic inspections for a wide range of users, regardless of technical expertise.

 # Design
 ![image](https://github.com/user-attachments/assets/1f736adf-a114-4469-80de-a2b84e4bc1c6)

 # SW Platform
 ![updated-tech-sw-platform](https://github.com/user-attachments/assets/494eeea5-5f86-4e54-b2ed-c37b4a844416)